cameron-selectquote/ai-config-guide/README.md

 This repository provides comprehensive configuration documentation for modern AI-powered development tools, organized by tool and feature type.

+It exists because AI tools often lose track of how they are configured: where settings live, which MCPs are enabled, and which CLIs or integrations you rely on most.
+The docs here keep those reminders close at hand so the tools stay aligned with your preferred connections and workflows.

 ## Tools Covered

 ### [Amazon Q CLI](./amazon-q-cli/)